Para leerlo en español, clic aquí.

 These are some common trigger foods for people with endometriosis, but that doesn’t mean that these are your trigger foods, nor that you have to cut out all of these.
 You may be fine with all of these foods, so you should figure out your specific triggers (if you have any at all).
 What you don’t want to do is needlessly cut out foods and make your diet unnecessarily restrictive and harder.

-Low histamine.
-For some people, histamine intolerance plays a role in their body symptoms.
+-High histamine foods.
+For some people, histamine intolerance plays a role in their body symptoms and switching to a lower histamine diet can help.

 Some tips around cutting out foods